joncastro/p4vpc/README.md

 ## Demo

 Given `p4-topo.yml` topology contains two customers with the same number of hosts and ip addresses.
-This demo explains how to test a host can only connect to the other hosts on the same customer in the same or different subnets.
+This demo explains how run and test network reachability between hosts belonging to the same customer.

+The topology contains two customer `red` and `blue`.
+Both customer contains the same number of hosts and ip addresses.
+Host mac addresses are unique.

+Each customer has two subnets: `10.0.0.0/24` and `192.168.0.0/24`.

 - **pinging two hosts in the same subnet**

 The hosts that starts the ping will first send an ARP request to discover the mac address of the destination host.
 Notice that the ARP request is returned directly by the P4 switch using the table `arp_reply` and this ARP request is not flooded into the network.
 P4 captures the ARP packet and transforms the packet into ARP reply sending it back to the host.
-P4 switches are pre-populated with all the mac address on the same subnet.
+P4 switches are pre-populated with the mac addresses on the same subnet.

 Then, the source host sends an ICMP request to the destination switch.
 The initial P4 switch captures the IP packet and encapsulate into a new header type called `vpc`.
 This encapsulation mechanism contains the customer, source and destination switch, and source and destination IP.

 The packet is transmitted through the network and the egress P4 switch will remove the `vpc` header and deliver the packet to the destination host.

-The ICMP reply from the destination host to the source switch is treated in the same way on the other way around.
+The ICMP reply from the destination host to the source switch is treated in the same way.

 **Testing**